Commodity-specific triads in the Dutch inter-industry production network

 However, in production networks, user firms connect to supplier firms to buy goods for their own production.
-Customer-Supplier relationships are, hence, characterized by an intrinsic product granularity that is usually neglected.
-In the economic theory of industries and firms, the problem of product granularity is `solved' artificially, by assuming that industries/firms supply a single product~\cite{acemoglu_network_2012, bouakez_transmission_2009}.
+Customer-supplier relationships are, hence, characterized by an intrinsic product granularity that is usually neglected.
+The importance of product-specific information has been highlighted, for instance, in a rare study that utilizes surveys with limited data for Japanese automotive firms~\cite{kito_how_2015}.
+Generally, in the economic theory of industries and firms, the problem of product granularity is `solved' artificially, by assuming that industries/firms supply a single product~\cite{acemoglu_network_2012, bouakez_transmission_2009}.
 This is an oversimplification that often conflicts with reality: indeed, a single firm can possess more than a production pipeline and is capable of supplying multiple products (e.g. Samsung, a Telecommunication company, sells also household appliances, and multinational companies such as Amazon and Google supply a large number of different products).

-Recently, Statistics Netherlands (CBS) produced two multi-layer production network datasets for domestic intermediate trade of Dutch firms for 2012~\cite{hooijmaaijers_methodology_nodate} and 2018~\cite{buiten_reconstruction_2021}, with each layer corresponding to a different product exchanged by a firm for its own production process, as illustratively depicted in Fig.~\ref{fig1}(a).
-The presence of product granularity makes it an invaluable source for the analysis of commodity-specific structural patterns.
+Recently, Statistics Netherlands (CBS) reconstructed from national statistics two multi-layer production network datasets for domestic intermediate trade of Dutch firms for 2012~\cite{hooijmaaijers_methodology_nodate} and 2018~\cite{buiten_reconstruction_2021}, with each layer corresponding to a different product exchanged by a firm for its own production process, as illustratively depicted in Fig.~\ref{fig1}(a).
 The 2012 dataset has been recently used to prove the complementarity structure of production networks~\cite{mattsson_functional_2021} by inspecting the number of cycles of order 3 and 4 compared to a null model taking into consideration the in-degree and out-degree distributions.
-Firms are matched according to a deterministic procedure, which is shown to decrease the dataset quality by inducing a bias in the network density and the degree distribution, as proved in~\cite{rachkov_potential_2021} for a sample of known links of the production network collected by Dun \& Bradstreet.
 We use the improved version for 2018 and construct an inter-industry network that will be presented in the next section.

 In this study, we focus on triadic motifs and anti-motifs that are over-occurrences and under-occurrences of different patterns of directed triadic connections, respectively.
 They are represented in Fig.~\ref{fig1}(b).
 Triadic and tetradic connections are known as the building blocks of complex networks~\cite{milo_network_2002}, playing the role of functional modules or evolutionary signs in biological networks~\cite{shen-orr_network_2002,stivala_testing_2021}, homophily-driven connections in social networks~\cite{asikainen_cumulative_2020}, complementarity-driven structures in production networks~\cite{ohnishi_network_2010,mattsson_functional_2021}, their change in time being interpreted as self-organizing processes in the World Trade Web (WTW)~\cite{hutchison_triadic_2012,maratea_triadic_2016}, and early-warning signals of topological collapse in inter-bank networks~\cite{squartini_early-warning_2013, squartini_stationarity_2014} and stock market networks~\cite{wang_motif_2022}.
 It has been proven that for the majority of (available) real-world networks, the triadic structure is maximally random~\cite{colomer-de-simon_deciphering_2013} and by fixing it their global structure is statistically determined~\cite{jamakovic_how_2009}.